How To Thaw Frozen Raspberries

 Frozen raspberries alleviate that age old issue of your raspberries going bad in the blink of an eye.
 To thaw frozen raspberries, place them in a bag under running water for 8-10 minutes until they’re softened to the touch.
 For a more hands-off method, set them in the fridge overnight.
 You will find them ready by morning.

-Related Posts How to Thaw Ezekiel Bread
+Related Posts How To Thaw Frozen Blueberries

 If you want to bring a bit of heat to the party, warm your raspberries over the stove on the lowest heat you can.
 This only take a few minutes, but they must be constantly moving so that they don’t scorch.